rubys/bootstrap/bylaws.md

 ### Section 4.12 Inspection Rights
-Every Director shall have the absolute right at any time to inspect, copy and make extracts of, in person or by agent or attorney, all books, records and documents of every kind, and to inspect the physical properties of the Foundation.
+Every Director shall have the absolute right at any time to inspect, copy and make extracts of, in person or by agent or attorney, all books, records and documents of every kind, and to inspect the physical properties of the $FOUNDATION.

 ### Section 4.13 Fees and Compensation
-Directors shall not receive any stated salary or compensation for their services as Directors; provided that, by resolution of a majority of the Board, the Foundation may reimburse Directors for expenses incurred while acting on behalf of the Foundation and/or expenses incurred in attending meetings of the Board, in such amounts as the Board may determine to be appropriate.
-Nothing herein contained shall be construed to preclude any Director from serving the Foundation in any other capacity as an Officer, agent, employee or otherwise, and receiving compensation therefor.
+Directors shall not receive any stated salary or compensation for their services as Directors; provided that, by resolution of a majority of the Board, the $FOUNDATION may reimburse Directors for expenses incurred while acting on behalf of the $FOUNDATION and/or expenses incurred in attending meetings of the Board, in such amounts as the Board may determine to be appropriate.
+Nothing herein contained shall be construed to preclude any Director from serving the $FOUNDATION in any other capacity as an Officer, agent, employee or otherwise, and receiving compensation therefor.
 The Directors may also approve reimbursement of expenses for members of Board Committees in connection with their service on such Board Committees.